demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 +    ]
 ```

-The first step in `handleNewTweet` is parsing the incoming JSON body, and the next step is deserializing it to a fsharp record type. *Chiron* library has two functions `Json.tryParse` and `Json.tryDeserialize` to do these two steps respectively.
+The first step in `handleNewTweet` is parsing the incoming JSON body, and the next step is deserializing it to a fsharp type. *Chiron* library has two functions `Json.tryParse` and `Json.tryDeserialize` to do these two steps respectively.

 Let's add a new function `parse` in *Json.fs* to parse the JSON request body in the `HttpRequest` to Chiron's `Json` type.